 Pygmalion effect creates positive emotional attractors which creates positive mirror responses.
 Reverse Pygmalion creates negative emotional attractors which creates noise in brain responses.
 Action the Pygmalion effect in your life.
 It’s worth it.

 So how do we action Pygmalion at work for superior performance?
 Whether you are a manager or a coach, these are the simple steps to implement Pygmalion, and the orbit of performance is sure to shift.

 - Set clear expectations: Every team must know what is expected of them.
 Set the task deliverables and the behaviors to achieve the task.
 This preparation triggers the Pygmalion effect because now there is no ambiguity of what is expected from one another.
 Do spend time detailing this out.

 - Set precise measurement of expectations in form results: Numbers activate the left brain and bring clarity.
 Assumptions have no room once numbers are defined.
 Neurons in the brain now start firing with imagination and focus on certainty.
 Surety of numbers is an excellent definer of success for sure.

 - Coach, coach & coach: Success is all about capabilities and transfer of knowledge.
 It is imperative for managers to upgrade the skill-sets of their people.
-Pygmalion succeeds only when right skill sets are provided.
+Pygmalion succeeds only when the right skill sets are provided.

 Pygmalion must become a philosophy in the workplace.
-Groom you managers to expect nothing but the best and see the wonders it creates.
+Groom your managers to expect nothing but the best and see the wonders it creates.
 Have fun and do build great teams through the Power of The Pygmalion Effect.